MarceloDuretti/Financeiro/replit.md

     - Email invites via Nodemailer, time-limited `nanoid` tokens.
 - Request logging middleware.

 **Storage Layer:** PostgreSQL-backed via Drizzle ORM with an `IStorage` abstraction implementing **multi-tenant isolation**.
 All company and user-company operations require `tenantId` parameter to ensure data is scoped to the authenticated user's tenant.
-Includes methods for user management (create, update, get by email/ID, list collaborators), company management (list, get, create, update - all with tenantId), and user-company assignments (all with tenantId).
+Includes methods for user management (create, update, get by email/ID, list collaborators), company management (list, get, create, update, delete - all with tenantId), and user-company assignments (all with tenantId).

 **Multi-Tenant Architecture (October 23, 2025):**
 - **Tenant Model**: Row-level multi-tenancy where each admin is a separate tenant